Aatish-Ranjan/automated-ai-blog/src/content/2025-08-08-the-history-of-artificial-intelligence-a-comprehensive-journey-from-its-beginnings-to-the-present-day.md

 ---
+title: >-
-title: "The History of Artificial Intelligence: A Comprehensive Journey from Its Beginnings to the Present Day"
+  The History of Artificial Intelligence: A Comprehensive Journey from Its Beginnings to the Present Day
+metaTitle: >-
-metaTitle: "The History of Artificial Intelligence: A Comprehensive Journey from Its Beginnings to the Present Day"
+  The History of Artificial Intelligence: A Comprehensive Journey from Its Beginnings to the Present Day
+metaDescription: >-
-metaDescription: "Learn about History of Artificial Intelligence with this comprehensive guide covering key concepts, applications, and best practices."
+  Learn about History of Artificial Intelligence with this comprehensive guide covering key concepts, applications, and best practices.
+excerpt: >-
-excerpt: "Explore the essential concepts and practical applications of History of Artificial Intelligence in this detailed guide."
+  Explore the essential concepts and practical applications of History of Artificial Intelligence in this detailed guide.
-date: "2025-08-08"
+date: '2025-08-08'
-author: "AI Blog"
+author: AI Blog
-tags: ["AI", "history", "evolution", "timeline"]
+tags:
+  - AI
+  - history
+  - evolution
+  - timeline
-category: "Technology"
+category: Technology
-targetKeyword: "History of Artificial Intelligence"
+targetKeyword: History of Artificial Intelligence
-image: "/images/the_history_of_artificial_intelligence_a_comprehensive_journey_from_its_beginnings_to_the_present_day.jpg"
+image: >-
+  /images/the_history_of_artificial_intelligence_a_comprehensive_journey_from_its_beginnings_to_the_present_day.jpg
-featured: false
+featured: true
-readingTime: "8 min read"
+readingTime: 8 min read
 ---

 # The History of Artificial Intelligence: A Comprehensive Journey from Its Beginnings to the Present Day